aligfellow/vib_analysis/README.md

-# A working command line and python package to read in vibrational trajectories and return the internal coordinates associated with the vibration.
+# A command line and python package to read in vibrational trajectories and return the internal coordinates associated with the vibration.

 - Requires a ```*trj.xyz``` file
   - of the structure